robw2000/plex-tvstation/README.md

 2. Scan your library for unwatched content
 3. Create or update the specified playlist
 4. Add unwatched episodes and movies in the configured order
+5. Log to both the console and a log file in the `logs` directory

 ## How It Works